Britt-E/Britt-E.github.io/README.md

 ### Content

-The website features a visually engaging hero section with a background image that sets a dynamic tone.
+The website boasts a vibrant hero section, animated with a colorful linear gradient that creates a dynamic and engaging backdrop.
 Below, you'll find an "About Me" section, complete with a profile picture that adds a personal touch.
 The layout includes a "Projects" section showcasing ongoing work, with links to detailed project pages for deeper insights.
-For ease of communication, there is a functional contact form positioned further down the page.
+For ease of communication, there is a contact form positioned further down the page.
 Additionally, the site offers convenient links to external profiles, including GitHub and LinkedIn, to facilitate professional networking and further exploration.
-The design choices combine a modern aesthetic with user-centric functionality to create a seamless and informative experience.
+The design choices combine a vibrant yet minimalist aesthetic with user-centric functionality to create a seamless and informative experience.

 - [x] At least one profile picture
 - [x] Biography (at least 100 words)